godeploy/PL-100/Instructions/Labs/lab02-data-model-and-model-driven-app.md

 ![Back to previous view -screenshot](02/media/image43.png)

-24. You should now be back to the entity.
+24. You should now be back to the Table.

 25. Do not navigate away from this page.